-Activate for all other allies affected by Crossfade to become Unkillable for 1.5 seconds.
+Activate for allies affected by Crossfade to become Unkillable for 1.5 seconds.

 Bossa Nova comes with a significant drawback, namely reducing the shield duration to 4 seconds, however, it also comes with an even more significant reward, which drastically reduces Sound Barrier's cooldown to 30 seconds.
 This provides more shields overall and also makes missing Sound Barrier much more forgiving in the late game.

 Mixing Fire should be the go-to choice if High Five was picked at Level 10.
-It not only increases all your healing, but also adds the ability to inflict damage on enemy Heroes, while reducing all healing received.
+It not only greatly reduces High Five's cost and Cooldown, but also adds the ability to inflict damage on enemy Heroes, while reducing all healing received.
 However, it is important to highlight that using High Five to save allies usually has higher priority than chasing down enemy Heroes when playing Lucio.